 For quick navigation, here is an overview of our policies as described in more detail below:

-GermanBureau wants no part in the data-mining economy.
-And in practice, our team is too busy with their core business to engage in complex data-driven marketing campaigns.
+GermanBureau wants no part in the data-mining economy—and in practice, our team is too busy with their core business to engage in complex data-driven marketing campaigns.
 We deal with our customers individually, on a personal basis, not at mass-market scale.

 That said, data matters when you want to make the best website possible in this day and age.
 GermanBureau.com uses a basic set of modern tools to ensure adequate security and also to understand what users want.
 We have configured these tools on a privacy-first basis, and we hope you enjoy the default anonymity and light pageloads that come with this approach.